alpine-quantum-technologies/qiskit-aqt-provider-rc/README.md

 [Qiskit](https://qiskit.org/) is an open-source SDK for working with quantum computers at the level of circuits, algorithms, and application modules.

-This project contains a provider that allows access to [AQT](https://www.aqt.eu/) ion-trap quantum systems.
+This project contains a provider that allows access to [AQT](https://www.aqt.eu/) ion-trap quantum computing systems.

 ## Usage